Private Bedroom and Bathroom

 What is the weather like on the A Fresco Start Chapter 1 Tour?

-A Fresco Start Chapter 1: Camino de Santiago Tour covers 141 KMs or 267 KMs of the Camino, depending on how many days you wish to walk.
+A Fresco Start Chapter 1: Camino de Santiago Tour covers 141 km of the Camino, depending on how many days you wish to walk.
 Here we enjoy a more temperate climate than other parts of the Camino de Santiago and in July and August the heat is not overwhelming like it can be on the plains of Castilla y Leon.

-For current and average monthly temperatures of Pamplona, Logroño and Burgos, please click below:
+For current and average monthly temperatures of Pamplona and Logroño, please click below:

 What is the change in elevation on the A Fresco Start Chapter 1 Tour?

-You will be walking from Roncesvalles to Logroño or Burgos, 141 KMs or 267 KMs of the Camino de Santiago.
+You will be walking from Roncesvalles to Logroño, 141 km of the Camino de Santiago.
 For a detailed map of the distances between towns along the Camino and their respective altitudes, please click here.
-This data has been kindly provided to us by Arturo Murias of: http://www.godesalco.com

 How many kilometers are walked each day on the A Fresco Start Chapter 1: Camino de Santiago Tour?

-The amount of KMs scheduled for each day varies an average of 17 KMs to 25 KMs.
-We have designed this tour to allow the possibility to walk either 141 KMs to Logroño or 267 KMs to Burgos.
+The amount of km's scheduled for each day varies an average of 10 km to 25 km.
+We have designed this tour to allow the possibility to walk 141 km to Logroño.